hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-24-Guide-IPFS.md

 Second, the system is **unsecure**.
 How do we know the data we asked for has not been tampered with?
 How do we know a hacker has not compromised facebook’s server or even intercepted our requests?
 With current web2 systems, it is impossible to interact with the web without making dangerous assumptions regarding the trustworthiness of its actors.

-Furthermore, our data might become inaccessible if some catastrophic incident ever occured to the server.
+Furthermore, our data might become inaccessible if some catastrophic incident ever occurred to the server.

 Finally, Web2 applications are susceptible to **censorship**.
-Basically, whoever controls the server, controls the data.
-This becomes an increasing cause of concern as our lives become intrinsically connected to the internet in the areas of information, business and even our social lives.
-Companies, governments and agencies can control which data people have access to, and thus, who is allowed to live digitally on the web.
+Whoever controls the server, controls the data.
+This becomes an increasing cause of concern as our lives become intrinsically connected to the internet in the areas of information, business, and even our social lives.
+Companies, governments, and agencies can control which data people have access to, and thus, who is allowed to live digitally on the web.

 IPFS addresses all of the aforementioned problems and is the Web3 that will allow the internet to grow further.